Port, Templeport: Etymology

 The old name of the townland was Templeport (now shortened to Port) which is the anglicisation of the Gaelic Teampall An Phoirt ("The Church of the Port or Bank or Landing-Place").
 The church referred to is the old church on St. Mogue's Island in the middle of Port Lake.
 This church fell into disuse in medieval times and a new church was built on the opposite shore of the lake.
-It was forfeited to Queen Elizabeth in 1590 and started use as a Protestant church in about 1610.
+It was forfeited to Queen Elizabeth in 1590 and started use as St Peter's parish church, Templeport after the Plantation.
+In 1634 the Protestant Bishop of Kilmore, William Bedell imposed the sum of £40 for re-edifying works to the church building.
 It is very unlikely that the island church ever served as the parish church because there was only one boat available and it would have been extremely inconvenient if not logistically impossible for hundreds of worshipers to go to and from the church in time for mass, especially in rough winter weather.
 It was built firstly for the convenience of any pilgrim wishing to go to St. Mogue's birthplace and secondly as an interment or mortuary chapel for the few family members attending burials on the island.